Contacts | Program of Study | Program Requirements | Summary of Requirements | Grading | Honors | Study Abroad | Double Majors | Courses

 Area of Specialization

 Students are required to complete three related, policy-relevant courses that together constitute their area of specialization.
-The specialization courses must be related with respect to a policy sub-field, such as Urban Policy, Human Rights, or Environmental Policy.
+The specialization courses must be related with respect to a policy sub-field.
+Examples of specializations include Urban Policy, Data Science, Human Rights, Education Policy, Health Policy, International Development, or Environmental Policy.
 Specialization courses can be drawn from any academic department, but at least one of the three courses must be listed within Public Policy Studies.
 Proposed areas of specialization can be pre-approved before some or all of the constituent courses have been taken.
-Please see the Public Policy Studies website for examples of recommended specializations: harris.uchicago.edu/academics/undergraduate/overview/specialization.
+Please see the Public Policy Studies website for further examples of recommended specializations and to access the petition form: harris.uchicago.edu/academics/undergraduate/overview/specialization.

 The Capstone Requirement